ActiveBrainAtlas/MouseBrainAtlas_dev/doc/running_scripts.md

 - List of abbreviations:
 	- `STACK`: The name of the stack you are running through the pipeline.
 		- example: 'MD585'
-	- `SLICE`: The name of an individual slice in the stack.
+	- `SECTION`: The name of an individual slice in the stack.
 Varies
 		- example: 'slide074_2018_09_04-S3'
 	- `STR`: The name of any one of the 28 structures in the brainstem.
 		- example: '5N'